Self-Training with Differentiable Teacher: Introduction

 Computationally, the alternating update procedure often causes training instability.
 Such instability comes from undesired interactions between the teacher and the student.
 In practice, we often use stochastic gradient descent to optimize the student, and the noise of the stochastic gradient can cause oscillation during training.
 This means in a certain iteration, the student is optimized towards a certain direction; while in the next iteration, it may be optimized toward a drastically different direction.
 Such a scenario renders the optimization ill-conditioned.
 Moreover, the student model's gradient is determined by the pseudo-labels generated by the teacher.
 Because of the training instability, a small change in the pseudo-labels may result in a substantial change in the student.

-To resolve this issue, we propose {\ours} (\textbf{d}iffe\textbf{r}ent\textbf{i}able sel\textbf{f}-\textbf{t}raining), where we formulate self-training as a Stackelberg game~\citep{von2010market}.
+To resolve this issue, we propose {\ours} (\textbf{d}iffe\textbf{r}ent\textbf{i}able sel\textbf{f}-\textbf{t}raining), where we formulate self-training as a Stackelberg game~\cite{von2010market}.
 The concept arises from economics, where there are two players, called the leader and the follower.
 In a Stackelberg game, the leader is always in an advantageous position by acknowledging the follower's strategy.
 Within the self-training framework, we grant the student a higher priority than the teacher.
 This is because the teacher serves the purpose of generating intermediate pseudo-labels, such that the student can behave well on the task.
 The student (i.e., the leader) procures its advantage by considering what the response of the teacher (i.e., the follower) will be, i.e., how will the follower react after observing the leader's move.
 Then, the leader makes its move, in anticipation of the predicted response of the follower.
+We remark that the Stackelberg game formulation has also been used in other domains such as adversarial training \citep{zuo2021adversarial}.

 We highlight that in {\ours}, the student has a higher priority than the teacher.
 In contrast, in conventional self-training, the two models are treated equally and have the same priority.
 When using conventional self-training, the student only reacts to what the teacher has generated.
 In differentiable self-training, the student recognizes the teacher's strategy and reacts to what the teacher is anticipated to response.
 In this way, we can find a better descent direction for the student, such that training can be stabilized.